-debian 9
+Cdebian

 Configure the package manager

 Please select a Debian archive mirror.
-You should use a mirror in your country or region if you do not know which mirror has the best Internet connection to you.
-Usually, ftp. <your code="" country="">.debian.org is a good choice.
-Debian archive mirror:</your>
+You should use a mirror in your country or region if y know which mirror has the best Internet connection to you.
+Usually, deb.debian.org is a good choice.
+Debian archive mirror: ou do not

-debian.lagis.at

-ftp.at.debian.org
+debian.lagis.at ftp.at.debian.org debian.sil.at

-debîan. sil. at

-deb.debian.org

-debian-archive.trafficmanager.net

-debian. anexia. at
+deb. debian. org

+debian.anexia.at

 debian.inode.at

-ftp.tu-graz.ac.at ftp.tu-graz.ac.at
+ftp.tu-graz.ac.at

 debian.mur.at

-gd.tuwien.ac.at

-Screenshot Go Back Contin ue
+Screenshot Go Back Continue

-5. Once you come to the screen "Software selection" we recommend selecting "Xfce" or "LXDE" if the VM is on low memory (< 2GiB), as these are very light weight GUIs.
+5. Once you come to the screen "Software selection" we recommend selecting "Xfce" or "LXDE" if the VM is on low memory (< 2GiB), as these are very lightweight GUIs.
 Otherwise you can stick with the default "Debian desktop environment".